jeff-dh/bscript/README.md

 It is similar to hierarchical finite state machine approaches, but primarily uses decorated python generators -- called _tasks_ -- instead of finite state machines.

 `bscript` enables an imperative scripting like approach to behavior engineering.

-_tasks_ are callable _singletons_ which wrap a "global" generator state for each underlying generator.
+_tasks_ are callable _singletons_ which wrap a "global" generator state for the underlying generator and can be called like regular functions.
 These "_state based functions_" can be used to describe complex and deliberate hierarchical behaviors.

 ```python
 from bscript import task, Running, Success